GUOXINTONG/rejoin/README.md

     e> open fkindexes.sql, excute the sql sentences in postgres

-2> run queires2db.py(under porject directory) to get table 'queries' # at line 9, change 'postgres' to your own user name
+2> run queires2db.py(under porject directory) to get table 'queries'

-    a> change configuration in /home/PycharmProjects/ReJOIN/config/database.py to your own account b> you may need to assgin superuser to your own account: ALTER USER your_user WITH SUPERUSER;
+    a> change configuration in /home/PycharmProjects/ReJOIN/config/database.py to your own account b> at line 9 of the script, change '-U postgres' to your own user name, such as '-U terryguo' c> Suggestion: run it using terminal, it may ask you type in password of the user at the end d> in postgresql you may need to assgin superuser to your own account: ALTER USER your_user WITH SUPERUSER;
     some hints for postgres:
-      to delete a table: drop table table_name
+      to delete a table: drop table table_name;

 ### Re-product the experiment section: